 - TSTD 6249 | Sustainable Destination Management | 3 Credits

-Students must choose and complete one of the four concentrations or an individualized plan of study listed below:
+If not pursuing an individualized plan of study, students must choose and complete one of the four concentrations listed below.

 Event & Meeting Management | 9 Credits